Verifiable Quantum Advantage without Structure: Cryptographic Definitions in the Random Oracle Model

-(Uniform and non-uniform) oracle-dependent collision-resistance is defined analogously. \end{definition} A \emph{keyless} hash function has $\keylength=0$.
-Note that unlike one-way functions, \emph{keyless} collision resistant hash functions cannot have security against non-uniform oracle-dependent adversaries, since a non-uniform adversary can have collisions for every security parameter hard-coded.
+Collision-resistance in the AI-CROM and AI-QROM is defined analogously. \end{definition} A \emph{keyless} hash function has $\keylength=0$.
+Note that unlike one-way functions, \emph{keyless} collision resistant hash functions cannot have security against non-uniform adversaries since collisions may be hardcoded in the advice.

 \paragraph{Proofs of quantumness.} We now define proofs of quantumness, which have a quantum prover prove that they are quantum to a classical verifier.
 Like before, we will consider various definitions.